BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 ## Perform a userless (application-level) log-in

-Some Intellinote API methods can be invoked outside of any specific "user context".
+Some Team One API methods can be invoked outside of any specific "user context".

 For example an application can create a new user record (via `POST /user`) without being authorized for access to any existing user's account.

-If your application has been authorized (by Intellinote) to do so, it can peform a type of "user-less" OAuth2 authentication known as a "client_credentials" grant.
+If your application has been authorized (by Team One) to do so, it can peform a type of "user-less" OAuth2 authentication known as a "client_credentials" grant.
 This "userless" application log-in generates an *access token* and *refresh token* like any other OAuth2 authorization process.
-The resulting *access token* will allow the application to interact with the Intellinote API on its own behalf--independent of any user accounts.
+The resulting *access token* will allow the application to interact with the Team One API on its own behalf--independent of any user accounts.

 The process for obtaining an *access token* via the `client_credentials` grant is very similiar to the process used to obtain an *access token* using the `authorization_code` and `refresh_token` grant types.